 Expert witness disclosure.
-A party is now required to disclose the identity of an expert witness that it may use at trial (that is, a witness that may be used to “present evidence under Rule 702, Rule 703, or Rule 705 of the North Carolina Rules of Evidence”).
+It appears that–“to provide openness and avoid unfair tactical advantage”–a party is now required to disclose the identity of an expert witness that it may use at trial (that is, a witness that may be used to “present evidence under Rule 702, Rule 703, or Rule 705 of the North Carolina Rules of Evidence”).
 It appears that the other party is no longer required to first submit formal interrogatories requesting the disclosure, but, as discussed below, that party has the option of doing so.

 Written report provision.
 If the expert is one “retained or specifically employed to provide expert testimony in the case or one whose duties as the party’s employee regularly involve giving expert testimony,” the disclosing party has the option of submitting a written report prepared by the expert that includes: a complete statement of the witness’s opinions and the bases and reasons for them; facts the witness considered in forming the opinions; exhibits that will be used to summarize or support them; the witness’s qualifications and a list of certain publications; certain prior expert testimony by the witness; and a statement of the expert’s compensation.
 (This report is required under the Federal rule.)
 In the absence of this report, the other party may discover through interrogatories the subject matter of an expert’s expected testimony; the substance of the facts and opinions to which the expert is expected to testify; and a summary of the grounds for each opinion.